arsari/AnalyticsMobile/README.md

 > _Note!
 By using the Firebase Android BoM, your app will always use compatible versions of Firebase Android libraries.
 If there are newer versions of the Firebase BOM, Firebase Analytics, and Google Tag Manager dependencies available, this will be indicated with a yellow highlight around the `implementation` statements._

-GTM was added as a dependency in the script above.
-It won’t do anything until we configure the container.
+GTM was added as a dependency in the script above but the container need to be configure.
+See [GTM setup](#gtm-setup) for additional steps.

-3. Declare the `com.google.firebase.analytics.FirebaseAnalytics` object at the top of your activity:
+1. Declare the `com.google.firebase.analytics.FirebaseAnalytics` object at the top of your activity:

 ```java
 private FirebaseAnalytics mFirebaseAnalytics
 ```

-4. Initialize it in the `onCreate()`` method:
+1. Initialize it in the `onCreate()`` method:

 ```java
 mFirebaseAnalytics = FirebaseAnalytics.getInstance(this);